Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![The Availability group dashboard displays, with SQLVM3 and its properties called out.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image403.png "Availability group dashboard")

-**Note:** This task could have been done using the Azure Automation script during Failback, but more DBAs would prefer a good clean failback and then do this manually once they are comfortable with the failback.
+**Note:** This task could have been done using the Azure Automation script during Failback, but more DBAs would prefer a good, clean failback and then do this manually once they are comfortable with the failback.

 ## After the hands-on lab